vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 ### image.wrapper

+#### to-JSON

 Modify `to-JSON` so the `output-to-JSON` override can amend the __@timestamp__, __source__, __level__ and __message__.
 This could be done with multivalue parsing on single output line.

+#### Implement RUNTIME REALM flag for wrapper

+Required so vcwebio controlplanes can be used in other realms.
+Should be in initial grouping before --container